-We investigate the processes influencing behaviours and behaviour change in health promoting contexts such as dietary habits, physical exercise, sleep, smoking cessation, and screening for genetic conditions.
-Our work focuses on evaluating the mechanisms of change and on generating evidence for effective behaviour change through interventions targeted at the individual, community and societal (policy) level.
+We investigate the processes influencing behaviours and behaviour change in health-promoting contexts such as dietary habits, physical activity, sleep, smoking cessation, and screening for genetic conditions.
+Our work focuses on identifying, clarifying and evaluating the mechanisms of change and on generating evidence for effective behaviour change through interventions targeted at the individual, community and societal (policy) level.

 Our research also investigates the role of environments in restoring well-being as well as more traditional interventions.
 We closely interact with other research groups within the School of Psychology, drawing upon recent developments in the areas of neuroscience, environmental psychology, perceptual judgments and performance, emotions and creativity.